bjporu/SCAV2024/practice2/README.md

 ## FastAPI API

-This is a FastAPI-based web service designed for various image and data processing tasks.
+This is a FastAPI-based web service designed for various manipulation tasks of the Big Buck Bunny video.
 The application is containerized using Docker.

 ## Objectives